Meeting Puan and Ganjar, Jokowi discusses the political situation - ExBulletin

 Meeting Puan and Ganjar, Jokowi discusses the political situation

+The following article was translated using Microsoft Azure Open AI and Google Translation AI.

-JAKARTA, KOMPAS After talking with the Chairman of the People’s Representative Council Puan Maharani, President Joko Widodo met with the Governor of Central Java who has now been nominated as the presidential candidate of the Indonesian Democratic Party of Struggle, Ganjar Pranowo.
+JAKARTA, KOMPAS After talking with Speaker of the House of Representatives Puan Maharani, President Joko Widodo met with the Governor of Central Java who has now been nominated as the presidential candidate of the Indonesian Democratic Party of Struggle, Ganjar Pranowo.
 The current political situation in the country became one of the main topics of discussion during the separate meeting of the three main cadres of the PDI-P.

-The meeting between President Jokowi and Puan who is also the President of the PDI-P DPP at Merdeka Palace, Jakarta on Tuesday (13/6/2023) was revealed from a photo uploaded by Puan via his network account social.
+The meeting between President Jokowi and Puan who is also the President of the PDI-P DPP at Merdeka Palace, Jakarta on Tuesday (6/13/2023) was revealed from a photo uploaded by Puan through his account on his social networks.
 In the photo, you can see Puan wearing a black dress wearing a batik blazer standing next to the president with the background of the first president of the Republic of Indonesia, Soekarno.

-Uploading the photo, the leader of the winning team of Ganjar Pranowo in the 2024 presidential election (Pilpres) said that many topics were discussed during the meeting with President Jokowi.
-Starting from the synergy of legislative and executive institutions, from the preparations for the peak commemoration of the month of Bung Karno, to the current national political situation.
+In the photo upload, the chairman of Ganjar Pranowo’s campaign team in the 2024 presidential election mentioned that many topics were discussed during the meeting with President Jokowi, ranging from synergy between the organs legislative and executive bodies in the preparation of the commemoration of the summit of the month of Bung Karno. , to the latest national political situation.

-Confirmed separately, Deputy for Press Protocol and Media Secretariat of President Bey Machmudin confirmed the meeting between President Jokowi and DPR President Puan Maharani.
-In accordance with Puan, he said, the meeting discussed various issues including discussions related to national policy, formulation of several laws, as well as the culmination of the commemoration of the month of Bung Karno.
+Separately confirmed, Deputy for Protocol and Media Affairs of the Presidential Secretariat, Bey Machmudin, confirmed the meeting between President Joko Widodo and Speaker of the House of Representatives, Puan Maharani.
+Likewise with Puan, he said the meeting discussed various issues, including discussions related to national policy, the formulation of several laws, and also the highlight event of commemorating the month of Bung Karno.

-“And it’s also routine for the president to receive Ms. Puan in her capacity as chairman of the DPR to discuss various topical issues,” Bey said.
+“And regularly, Mr. President would also receive Mrs. Puan in her capacity as President of the DPR to discuss various topical issues,” Bey said.

 Jokowi and Ganjar

-After meeting Puan on Tuesday, Jokowi went on to meet with Ganjar, Governor of Yogyakarta, Sultan Hamengku Buwono X, Regent of Magelang Zaenal Arifin and a number of ministers at Merdeka Palace.
-The meeting, which was held privately from 3:00 p.m. to 3:30 p.m., discussed the development of the Borobudur temple area.
+After meeting Puan on Tuesday, Jokowi continued the meeting with Ganjar, Governor of DI Yogyakarta Sultan Hamengku Buwono X, Magelang Regent Zaenal Arifin and several ministers at Merdeka Palace.
+The closed meeting, which was held from 3:00 p.m. to 3:30 p.m., discussed the development of the Borobudur temple area.

-The current national political situation was part of the discussions at the meeting.
+The current national policy situation was part of the discussion at the previous meeting.

 Meet Sandiaga

-During a meeting with the President to discuss the restructuring of the Borobudur Temple area, Ganjar admitted that he also met with the Minister of Tourism and Creative Economy/Head of Tourism and Tourism Agency. creative economy Sandiaga Salahuddin Uno.
-He was also joking because Sandiaga was wearing a green shirt.
+During a meeting with the President to discuss the development of the Borobudur temple area, Ganjar acknowledged meeting with the Minister of Tourism and Creative Economy/Head of Tourism and Economy Agency creative Sandiaga Salahuddin Uno.
+He also joked about Sandiaga wearing a green shirt.

 Ganjar also denied reports of a political contract with the PDI-P regarding the appointment of its ministers.
 Oh no. On the right, the presidential system is a matter of ministers, or else, the prerogative of the president.
-SO to put back to the president, he added.
+So give it to the president,” he added.

-Based on the information received Compass, ahead of Tuesday’s meeting, President Jokowi and Ganjar also met face to face and had dinner together at Merdeka Palace on Friday (06/09/2023) yesterday.
+Based on information received by Kompas, prior to Tuesday’s meeting, President Jokowi and Ganjar also had a one-on-one meeting and had dinner together at Merdeka Palace on Friday (06/09/2023) yesterday.
 The reunion photo was just uploaded by Ganjar on Tuesday night through his social media account.
-If you are dining with Pak Jokowi, there is a menu not to be missed.
-Guess what? he wrote.
+“When you dine with Pak Jokowi, there’s a menu you can’t miss.
+Guess what?” he wrote.

-Moment Compass requesting confirmation via a WhatsApp message to Ganjar on the content of the one-on-one meeting between him and Jokowi, Ganjar only responded with a sticker with his hands down.
+When Kompas requested confirmation via a WhatsApp message from Ganjar on the contents of the one-on-one meeting between him and Jokowi, Ganjar only responded with a sticker with his hands down.

 |